feleiro/i3-dotfiles/README.md

   Clone this repository to your desired location and run `install.sh`.
 You will be asked a couple of questions during setup related to configs.
   It will not delete your previous configs and instead will backup them in the same path.

+## __Keybinds__
+  There is a simple cheatsheet i made: `win + /`.
+You can find all of the keybinds there.
+  Make sure to add ## comment before a keybind if you decide to add a new one since cheatsheet depends on it.

 ## __other info__
   You can do whatever you want with it.
-It not even that big and complicated.
+Its not even that big and complicated.